By Sri Kamma

 FunnelAI leverages AI to read millions of public posts from over 500 forums and other social data sources, and can connect auto dealers with prospective customers in real-time.

 Unlike traditional lead generation processes, including social media ads, TrueCar, Edmunds and other sources, FunnelAI can connect directly with the prospective customer.
-FunnelAI helps Auto dealers to close more sales quicker and keep building a lasting relationship with the customer.
+FunnelAI helps auto dealers close more sales quicker and keep building a lasting relationship with the customer.

 In an age of immense disruption, allow FunnelAI to help your dealership succeed in connecting to customers with the intent to purchase in real time.
 We can help your salespeople discover the joy of their own car, even in an age of automation.